-Your body has the ability to “catabolize”, or breakdown and use your muscle tissue for energy if your glycogen stores are depleted and no glucose is available.
+Your body has the ability to “catabolize”, or break down and use your muscle tissue for energy if your glycogen stores are depleted and no glucose is available.
 If you are trying to lose body fat AND build lean muscle simultaneously, you obviously want to avoid this.
-Here’s how…

 First, you must maintain a daily “caloric deficit”.
-This means that you consume less calories than your body needs to burn for energy.
-MyFitnessPal is a free app that allows you to track your calories in vs. calories out and your macronutrient ratios in order to stay inline with your daily targets.
+This means that you consume fewer calories than your body needs to burn for energy.
+MyFitnessPal is a free app that allows you to track your calories in vs. calories out and your macronutrient ratios in order to stay in line with your daily targets.

 Second, protein is the building block for muscle.
 Even if you were to cut out exercise completely, a high protein diet is still ideal for fat loss.
 A good rule of thumb is to aim for .8-1g of protein per pound of your body weight.
 For example, if you’re 100 pounds, aim for 80-100g of protein per day.